richph9531/hotel-booking/README.md

     }'

 ***Name fields***

-    √ can post a booking with firstName that contains special characters √ can post a booking with lastName that contains special characters √ can post a booking with firstName that contains spaces √ can post a booking with lastName that contains spaces √ cannot post without a firstName
+ - can post a booking with firstName that contains special characters
+ - can post a booking with lastName that contains special characters
+ - can post a booking with firstName that contains spaces
+ - can post a booking with lastName that contains spaces
+ - cannot post without a firstName
-    √ cannot post with a blank firstName
+ - cannot post with a blank firstName
-    √ cannot post without a lastName
+ - cannot post without a lastName
-    √ cannot post with a blank lastName
+ - cannot post with a blank lastName
-    ○ cannot post with firstName of spaces only
+ - cannot post with firstName of spaces only **(FAILS)**
-    ○ cannot post with lastName of spaces only
+ - cannot post with lastName of spaces only **(FAILS)**

 ***totalPrice field***
-    √ can post a booking with a totalPrice of zero
+ - can post a booking with a totalPrice of zero
-    √ can post a booking with a totalPrice of 1000,000,000 √ cannot post without a totalPrice
+ - can post a booking with a totalPrice of 1000,000,000
+ - cannot post without a totalPrice
-    √ cannot post with an invalid totalPrice
+ - cannot post with an invalid totalPrice
-    ○ cannot post with a negative totalPrice
+ - cannot post with a negative totalPrice **(FAILS)**

 ***depositPaid boolean***
-    √ can post a booking with depositPaid = true
+ - can post a booking with depositPaid = true
-    √ can post a booking with depositPaid = false
+ - can post a booking with depositPaid = false
-    √ cannot post without a depositPaid boolean
+ - cannot post without a depositPaid boolean
-    ○ cannot post with an invalid depositPaid boolean
+ - cannot post with an invalid depositPaid boolean **(FAILS)**

 ***date fields***
-    √ cannot post without a booking dates object
+ - cannot post without a booking dates object
-    √ cannot post without a checkIn date
+ - cannot post without a checkIn date
-    √ cannot post with an invalid checkIn date
+ - cannot post with an invalid checkIn date
-    √ cannot post without a checkOut date
+ - cannot post without a checkOut date
-    √ cannot post with an invalid checkOut date
+ - cannot post with an invalid checkOut date
-    ○ cannot post with a historic checkIn date
+ - cannot post with a historic checkIn date **(FAILS)**
-    ○ cannot post with a historic checkOut date
+ - cannot post with a historic checkOut date **(FAILS)**
-    ○ cannot post with a checkOut date before the checkInDate
+ - cannot post with a checkOut date before the checkInDate **(FAILS)**

 Example of a DELETE curl: